astropy/saba/docs/index.rst

-Once Saba and Sherpa are installed, the Saba package exposes the above Sherpa functionality within the `astropy.modeling.fitting` package via a single
-|SherpaFitter| class which acts as a fitting backend within astropy.
-If
-using the latest version of astropy (development or >= 1.3), a plugin registry system automatically makes the |SherpaFitter| class available within the `astropy.modeling.fitting` module without requiring an explicit import.
+Once Saba and Sherpa are installed, the Saba package exposes the above Sherpa functionality within the `astropy.modeling.fitting` package via a single `~saba.SherpaFitter` class which acts as a fitting backend within astropy.
+If using the latest version of astropy (development or >= 1.3), a plugin registry system automatically makes the `~saba.SherpaFitter` class available within the `astropy.modeling.fitting` module without requiring an explicit import.

 ``Saba`` is the Sherpa people's word for "bridge".